 Could any of your fourth graders read with middle schoolers already?
 With an average high school student?

-Matthew Makel, Michael Matthews, Scott Peters, Karen Rambo-Hernandez, and Jonathan Plucker (funniest keynoter I’ve ever seen at a gifted conference btw) set out to get a handle on this: just how many students are already above their grade level (and by how far)?
+Matthew Makel, Michael Matthews, Scott Peters, Karen Rambo-Hernandez, and Jonathan Plucker set out to get a handle on this: just how many students are already beyond their grade level on day one of a school year?

 Starting With Language Arts